The Cheapest Cable TV Plans for 2024

 The BBB gives Spectrum a C- rating due to unresolved complaints filed against the company and a failure to respond to complaints.
 The company receives an average of one out of five stars based on more than 2,800 customer reviews.
 Customers cite surprise charges, unclear pricing, and a difficult cancellation process as reasons for negative reviews.

-The ACSI gives Spectrum a 63/100, three points lower than the industry average.
+The ACSI gives Spectrum a 66/100, not far below the industry average.

 Sparklight: Economy TV